fmaniconereply/serpstat-mcp-server-java/README.md

 minimum charge of 1 credit per request (even for empty results).
 Essential for competitive analysis, keyword difficulty assessment, and market opportunity identification.

+### `get_related_keywords` 🆕

+Find semantically related keywords to expand the content strategy.
+Returns keywords with search volume, cost per click, connection strength, difficulty scores, and comprehensive semantic analysis.
+Shows all search queries that are semantically related to the searched keyword with detailed analytics on relationship strength (weight), search intent distribution, SERP features presence, and geographic relevance.
+Includes advanced filtering by volume ranges, difficulty levels, connection strength, keyword patterns, intents, and SERP features.
+Provides intelligent content strategy recommendations based on semantic clustering: semantic expansion for strongly connected keywords, quick wins for low-difficulty opportunities, local targeting for geo-focused terms, and long-tail strategies for niche markets.
+Each keyword costs 1 API credit with a minimum charge of one credit per request (even for empty results).
+Essential for content gap analysis, semantic SEO planning, and comprehensive keyword universe mapping.

 ## Logging

 Logs are written to: